 Methamphetamine, also known as Crystal Meth, speed, or Tina, is an extremely intense and long lasting stimulant.
 It is made of a concoction of dangerous household supplies and chemicals that make the drug unsafe to produce and very bad for one’s health.
 Meth can be snorted, smoked, or injected.
 The high can last 12 or more hours, and often users go on binges staying up for days or weeks at a time.
 It causes a rush of energy and euphoria, and is also known for its effects as an aphrodisiac.
 Meth is popular in rural areas as well as among the gay male community.
 User’s many times feel invincible or like they can keep going for days, often skipping meals and rest.
 Binges as well as long term meth use can lead to psychosis.

 Lysergic acid diethylamide, also known as LSD, Acid, or tabs, is a Psychedelic drug and one of the most intense substances of the hallucinogenic class.
-It is commonly not thought of as addictive, but some users may find they have a problem using too much acid.
-It causes auditory and visual hallucinations as well seemingly overlapping thoughts, causing one to have feelings of epiphanies, or major realizations about themselves, or life in general).
-It is nearly impossible to overdose on this drug, though it can trigger mental illness in some users, but generally is considered not dangerous and nearly impossible to overdose.
-Although not itself dangerous, users may participate in behavior they normally would not do while sober.
-Some users also have what are called “bad trips”, where one feels an overwhelming sense of anxiety or paranoia.
+It is commonly not considered addictive but some users may find they have a problem quitting acid altogether.
+It causes auditory and visual hallucinations as well as seemingly “overlapping thoughts,” often causing one to have feelings of epiphanies (major realizations about themselves, or life in general).
+It is nearly impossible to overdose on this drug, though it can trigger mental illness in some users.
+Although being relatively “safe” compared to many narcotics, users may participate in behavior they normally would not do while sober.
+Some users also have what are called “bad trips,” where one feels an overwhelming sense of anxiety or paranoia.

 Cannabis, also known as Marijuana, weed, pot, grass, and reefer, is a plant used as a recreation psychoactive drug and medicine.
 It can be smoked, vaporized, or made in foods to be eaten.
 It causes euphoria, hunger, sleepiness, altered thinking, and mild hallucinations.
 It is one of the most commonly used drugs in the United States and, though federally illegal, several states have legalized its recreational use.
 The drug is not generally physically addicting but can be very psychologically addicting.